Dec 11, 2017

 At that moment, seeing his unnatural stillness framed by darkness, I was petrified.
 Beyond petrified.
 I couldn’t move — something so simple as a scary mask in silhouette, with a bit of inhuman breathing, and I couldn’t fucking move.

-Five more gunshots rang out.
-Michael flew backwards off the balcony and landed with a crash on the cold hard October ground.
+After five more gunshots rang out, Michael flew backwards off the balcony and landed with a crash on the cold hard October ground.
 Finally, he appeared dead.

 But after a quick cut away, his body was gone.